Seller’s Taxes definition

 Seller’s Taxes shall have the meaning set forth in Section 5.4(a) hereof.
 “Statement of Qualification” shall mean a written document from the DOER that qualifies a Generation Unit as an RPS Class I Qualified Generation Unit, or that qualifies a portion of the annual electrical energy output of a Generation Unit as RPS Class I Renewable Generation (as defined in 225 CMR 14.01).

-Seller’s Taxes refers to: (a) general property taxes attributable to any tax parcel that includes any part of the Property for the first part of the calendar year in which the closing occurs, prorated on a calendar year basis to the date of closing; (b) general property taxes attributed to any such tax parcel for any prior year and any related penalties, to the extent unpaid at the time of closing; and (c) special assessments attributed to any such parcel to the extent they are last payable without a penalty on or before the closing date.
-Seller’s Taxes shall be withheld from Seller’s proceeds at closing and paid directly to the county treasurer; provided, however, any portion of Seller’s Taxes that is not ascertainable and payable at the time of closing shall be estimated based on 100% of the amount last billed for a calendar year (prorated to the date of closing) and the amount thus estimated, to the extent attributed to the Property, shall be paid via credit against the sums due from Buyer at closing, with no further settlement or adjustment after closing.
-Buyer shall then pay all property taxes and assessments attributable to the Property when due after closing.
-If this sale involves a tax parcel split, the extent to which any taxes, estimated taxes and/or assessments are attributed to the Property shall be based on a split calculation provided by the appropriate property tax official (or, if an official split is not available, based on an estimated split using available assessment data).
-If the billing of any taxes and/or assessments after closing includes portions attributed to the Property and other real estate, Buyer shall cooperate with the owner(s) of such other real estate to facilitate timely payment of the balance due and Buyer shall pay the portion attributed to the Property.
+Seller’s Taxes refers to all Taxes assessed for the calendar year 2020, including Taxes assessed for 2020 and due in 2021 (“2020 Taxes”), and any unpaid Taxes and/or penalties for any earlier period.
+Any unpaid Seller’s Taxes, to the extent ascertainable and payable at the time of Closing, shall be withheld from Seller’s proceeds at Closing and paid by the Closing Agent directly to the appropriate tax collection office.
+If not ascertainable and payable at the time of Closing, the 2020 Taxes shall be estimated based on 100% of the amount last billed for a calendar year and the amount thus estimated (to the extent attributed to the Property) shall be paid via credit against the sums due from Buyer at Closing, with no further settlement or adjustment after Closing; provided, however, if this sale involves a tax parcel split then, in lieu of a credit to Buyer at Closing, Seller may elect to deliver to the Closing Agent the entire amount of the estimated 2020 Taxes (including but not limited to the portion attributed to the Property) to be: (a) held in escrow and applied towards payment of the 2020 Taxes when billed after closing; or (b) paid directly to the appropriate tax collection office as an estimated prepayment of the 2020 Taxes.
+In any event, Buyer shall then pay all Taxes when due after Closing (to the extent attributed to the Property and not paid via escrow or direct prepayment) and any shortage or surplus with respect to the estimated amount credited or paid at Closing shall be paid or retained by or refunded to Buyer (to the extent attributed to the Property).
+If this sale involves a tax parcel split, the extent to which any Taxes are attributed to the Property shall be based on a split calculation provided by the appropriate property tax official (or, if an official split calculation is not available, based on an estimated split calculation using available assessment data).
+If the billing of any Taxes after Closing includes portions attributed to any other real estate in addition to the Property, Buyer shall cooperate with the owner(s) of such other real estate to facilitate timely payment of any balance due and Buyer shall pay the portion attributed to the Property.

 Seller’s Taxes refers to: (a) real estate taxes assessed or to be assessed against the Property for the first part of the calendar year in which the closing occurs, prorated on a calendar year basis to the date of closing, and for all prior years; and (b) any drainage or other special assessments attributed to the Property and last payable without penalty on or before the closing date.
 Any unpaid Seller’s Taxes shall be withheld from Seller’s proceeds at closing and paid directly to the county treasurer; provided, however, any portion of Seller’s Taxes that is not ascertainable and payable at the time of closing shall be estimated based on 100% of the amount last billed for a calendar year and the amount thus estimated (and prorated to the date of closing) shall be paid via credit against the sums due from Buyer at closing, with no further settlement or adjustment after closing.
 Buyer shall then pay all real estate taxes and assessments due after closing.